Connecting to Airflow

 An INSERT INTO

-operation that ingests data into the my_taxi_trip_data
+operation ingests data into the my_taxi_trip_data

 fact table using the ex_trip_data